The Physics of the Universe - Difficult Topics Made Understandable

 To fully understand questions like where the universe came from, why the Big Bang occurred 13.7 billion years ago and what, if anything, existed before it, we need to better understand singularities like those in black holes and the singularity which marked the birth of the universe itself.

-In order to achieve that, most scientists agree that a “quantum theory of gravity” (also known as "quantum gravity" or the “theory of everything”) is needed, which combines the General Theory of Relativity (our current best theory of the very large) and quantum theory (our current best theory of the very small).
-These may seem fundamentally incompatible concepts, but attempts are nevertheless continuing on several fronts to find a synthesis, perhaps the most promising (and currently the one receiving the most publicity) being that of string theory or superstring theory.
+In order to achieve that, most scientists agree that a “quantum theory of gravity” (also known as "quantum gravity" or "unification" or the “theory of everything”) is needed, which combines the General Theory of Relativity (our current best theory of the very large) and quantum theory (our current best theory of the very small).
+These may seem like fundamentally incompatible concepts, and even Einstein, who devoted most of the latter part of his life to unification, came up short.
+But attempts are nevertheless continuing on several fronts to find just such a synthesis.

 In the 1970s, the strongest candidate for a unified theory was probably “supergravity”, a field theory combining the principles of supersymmetry and general relativity.
 But, although the approach appeared promising, it soon became apparent that the calculations involved were so long and difficult that it may never be provable.
-Around 1984, however, there was a remarkable change of opinion in the world of theoretical physics in favour of string theory.
+Around 1984, however, largely in response to a ground-breaking paper by Michael Green and John Schwarz, there was a remarkable change of opinion in the world of theoretical physics in favor of string theory (or, more specifically, superstring theory), a paradigm shift sometimes referred to as the "First Superstring Revolution".

 Artist's impression of the fundamental entities of superstring theory by Flavio Robles - click for larger version